quinndoan/ESP32-for-IoT-Development/README.md

 # ESP32_IoT_SERIES

 The project gathers commonly used ESP32 functions and modules for IoT development.
-It is a learning process conducted in the lab, with references from sources such as the ESP-IDF website and Udemy courses.
+It is my learning process conducted in the lab, with references from sources such as the ESP-IDF website and Udemy courses.

 (See the README.md file in the upper level 'examples' directory for more information about examples.)